-Objective C-PF-4.1: Accommodate new school sites as needed.
+Objective C-PF-4.1: Accommodate new school sites as needed, consistent with protection of coastal resources.
+(CCC REVISED)

 Policy C-PF-4a: Continue to implement school impact mitigation that allows for the dedication of land, the payment of fees, or both as a condition of approval for development projects.
 (GP2020)